DWSM: 1987–1994: The Gentle Wind

 Bombo Radyo Philippines acquired the station, changed its call letters to DWSM, and rebranded it as 102.7 WSM The Gentle Wind.
 The station adopted an easy listening format and significantly boosted its transmitter power to 25 kilowatts, greatly expanding its reach.
 Operations were based at the Philippine Communications Center (PHILCOMCEN) building in Pasig, which was later demolished in 2015.
 Despite the upgrades, the station went off the air on March 30, 1994.

 1994–present: Star FM

-On April 22, 1994, Bombo Radyo Philippines rebranded the station as 102.7 Star FM, pioneering the “masa” format in FM radio- a mix of popular music, entertainment, and news aimed at the broader public.
-The revamped programming included Bombo Network News airing mornings, noons, and evenings from Monday to Saturday (and on Sundays for major breaking stories).
-Notable 1990s programs included It's All For You (Morning/Afternoon/Evening editions), Star Sweep, and Twilight Zone.
+On April 22, 1994, Bombo Radyo Philippines rebranded the station as 102.7 Star FM, pioneering the "masa" format in FM radio - a mix of popular music, entertainment, and news aimed at the broader public.
+The revamped programming included Bombo Network News, which airs every morning, noon, and evening from Monday to Saturday (and on Sundays for major breaking stories).
+Notable programs included It's All For You (Morning/Afternoon/Evening editions), Star Sweep, and Twilight Zone.

 On February 24, 2013, Star FM relocated its studios from the EGI Building in Taft, Pasay to Strata 2000 in Pasig, aligning with modern broadcast standards.
-However, beginning July 1, 2024, the station scaled back its operations from 24 hours to 20 hours daily as a consequence for the COVID-19 pandemic in the Philippines as well as financial difficulties for its round-the-clock operations.